Lacrosse: United Women's Lacrosse League

-The United Women's Lacrosse League (UWLX), a four-team women's lacrosse league, was launched in 2016.
+The United Women's Lacrosse League (UWLX), was a four-team women's lacrosse league, was launched in 2016.
 The teams are the Baltimore Ride, Boston Storm, Long Island Sound and Philadelphia Force.
 Long Island won the first two championships.
+The league closed in 2020.

-Women’s Professional Lacrosse League
+Women's Professional Lacrosse League

-The Women's Professional Lacrosse League is a professional women's lacrosse league with 5 teams that started in 2018.
+The Women's Professional Lacrosse League was a professional women's lacrosse league with 5 teams that started in 2018.
+It closed in 2020.

 Equipment

 Stick

 The lacrosse stick has two parts, the head and the shaft.
 There are three parts to the head: the scoop, sidewall, and pocket.
 The scoop is the top of the stick that affects picking up ground ball as well as passing and shooting.
 The sidewall is the side of the head that affects the depth of the head and the stiffness.
 The pocket is the leather or nylon mesh attached to the sidewall and scoop.
-A wider pocket allows an easier time catching balls, but will also cause less ball control.
-A narrower pocket makes catching harder, but allows more ball retention and accuracy.
+A wider pocket allows an easier time catching balls but will also cause less ball control.
+A narrower pocket makes catching harder but allows more ball retention and accuracy.

 Shafts are usually made of hollow metal.
 They are octagonal, instead of round, in order to provide a better grip.
 Most are made of aluminum, titanium, scandium, or alloys, but some shafts are made from other materials, including wood, plastic, carbon fiber, or fiberglass.